Pull to refresh

 Overview

-BioCardia is simultaneously pursuing two regulatory tracks.
-Alongside the Helix device review, the company submitted its CardiAMP Heart Failure trial data to the FDA in April 2026 and filed a request for a Q2 meeting to explore accelerated approval for CardiAMPโ€”its therapy that uses a patient's own bone marrow cells to repair heart tissue.
-New echocardiography data presented at the Technology and Heart Failure Therapeutics conference in Boston in March 2026 showed the therapy reduces pathological left ventricular remodeling, a structural sign the heart is rebuilding rather than further deteriorating.
-The company ended 2025 with approximately $2.5 million in cash and no revenues, making the timing of regulatory decisions financially consequential.
+BioCardia is pursuing two regulatory tracks: alongside the Helix device review, it submitted CardiAMP Heart Failure trial data to the FDA in April 2026 and requested a Q2 meeting to explore accelerated approval for CardiAMP, a therapy using bone marrow cells to repair heart tissue.
+Echocardiography data from March's Technology and Heart Failure Therapeutics conference in Boston showed the therapy reduces pathological left ventricular remodeling, a sign the heart is rebuilding rather than deteriorating further.
+The company ended 2025 with approximately $2.5 million in cash and no revenues.

 Why it matters